duanebailey/Ambrosia/README.md

 # BasicBinder
-Test for constructing a binder for mybinder.org
+Test for constructing a binder for mybinder.org.
+Will it work?
+Time will tell.